zura-japoshvili/lucky-wheel/README.md

 This project includes **Swagger** for API testing and documentation.
 Swagger provides an interactive interface to test endpoints, review request/response schemas, and understand the application's functionality.

+> [!INFO]
+> Each field in the request payload undergoes validation using **DTO (Data Transfer Object)** classes to ensure the data meets the required format and constraints.
+This helps maintain data integrity and enhances the reliability of the application.

 **Accessing Swagger Documentation**
 Once the application is running, access the Swagger UI at: